 It’s also easy to use, as a single centralized place that all the hardware attached to the system can be configured and monitored from.
 Remember, it will only show you Windows-recognized hardware that has been installed on the system for that device.
 For example, you might have an older hard drive or USB that Windows may not recognize, and devices need to be connected.

-IT technicians and MSPs can use Device Manager to change hardware configurations, manage hardware like drivers and printers, and enable new hardware, disabling where necessary, too.
+IT pros within IT departments and MSPs can use Device Manager to change hardware configurations, manage hardware like drivers and printers, and enable new hardware, disabling where necessary, too.
 If there are any issues occurring with your hardware, Device Manager is often an easy way to find and resolve issues.

 Let Atera take the idea of Device Manager to the next level